laktek/punch2/README.md

     -- note: should make the prefix configurable.
 Use an array of element prefixes
   - Use handlebars to render template tags (eg: <a href={{ personal.links.instagram }}>Instagram</a>)
   - `context.content` is available as an input object for the page
+  - also, special `context` helper can provide helpful methods
 - Check `src/public` and copy all files to output

 ### Rendering Punch elements